riccardoscandariato/riccardoscandariato.github.io/service.md

 <p>I am also involved (or have been involved) in the following events:</p>

 <ul>
+	<li>PC Member of the International Symposium on Engineering Secure Software and Systems (ESSoS 2018)</li>
 	<li>PC Member of the First International Workshop on Security Awareness from Design to Deployment (SEAD 2018)</li>
 	<li>PC Member of the Empirical Software Engineering and Measurement (ESEM 2017 - Short Papers Track)</li>
 	<li>PC Member of the European Conference on Software Architecture (ECSA 2017)</li>